sergei-mironov/urembed/README.md

 UrEmbed
 -------

-Embeds file(s) into the Ur/Web project by creating the module providing function
+Embeds file(s) into the Ur/Web project by creating the module containing

+    datatype content = File_A | File_B ...
-    val binary : unit -> transaction blob
+    val binary : content -> transaction blob

+Additionally, Urembed greatly simplifies writing of the JavaScript FFIs.

 Installation
 ------------